ianmaclarty/amulet/README.md

 ### Windows

-You will need to install [MinGW and MSYS](http://www.mingw.org/) as well as a MicroSoft Visual C compiler.
+You will need to install [MinGW and MSYS](http://www.mingw.org/) as well as a Microsoft Visual C compiler.

 You will need to create your own version of msys.bat with something like the following at the top: